 The Philo-Celtic Society offers many Online Irish Language Zoom classes, and the in-person classes are available at The Gerry Tobin Irish Language School.

 With so many different classes running at once, the school is organized using the Group membership method.
-Join the ‘Group’, then ‘sign in’ to the particular Class page and you are registered to attend that class.
+There is a separate Group.io webpage for each particular Class.
+Join the particular Group.io ‘Group’, then ‘sign in’ to that particular webpage, and you are registered to attend that class.

-Like a physical classroom, this method avoids having the teachers directly collect and email reminders to every student.
-To attend class, students simply arrive at the Class webpage, and open the Zoom link posted there.
-Since the meetings are video recorded and remain accessible on Groups.io along with class materials, if one misses a class, one can always review them and ‘catch up’.
+Like a physical classes, the use of a separate Groups.io webpage for administration functions avoids having the teachers directly collect and email reminders to every student.
+To attend class, students simply point a browser at the Class webpage, and then open the Zoom link posted there.
+Since the meetings are video recorded, they remain accessible on Groups.io along with class materials, if one misses a class, one can always review them and ‘catch up’.

-There are many currently available Irish language classes listed on their Groups.io Messages webpage here: https://groups.io/g/philo-celtic-society/messages.
+There are many more Irish language classes currently available on their Groups.io Messages webpage here: https://groups.io/g/philo-celtic-society/messages.
 Follow the links and sign into your class(es), and spread the word !!!

 Website: https://www.philo-celtic.com